Keenan Allen Player Prop Bets for NFL Week 10 | Los Angeles vs. Minnesota 11/14/2021

 Recent Performances

-- Allen put together a 104-yard performance against the Eagles last week on 12 catches while being targeted 13 times.
+- In last week's matchup with the Eagles, Allen reeled in 12 passes for 104 yards while being targeted 13 times.

-- Allen's 29 targets have resulted in 23 catches for 231 yards (77.0 ypg) and one touchdown in his last three games.
+- Allen's 29 targets have resulted in 23 catches for 231 yards (77.0 ypg) and one touchdown during his last three games.

 Allen's Los Angeles Teammates